alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-We use the `Auth.configure(for authProviderConfiguration: AuthProviderConfiguration)` method to method-inject an `AuthProviderConfiguration`.
+We use the `EZAuth.configure(for authProviderConfiguration: AuthProviderConfiguration)` method to method-inject an `AuthProviderConfiguration`.

 On the client, we can simply configure our `AuthManager` with any `AuthProviderConfiguration` that EZClientAuth provides an implementation for.
 The client can then rest assured that the remote, cached, and runtime `AuthSession` will all remain synchronized, thanks to the unidrectional control of the `AuthManager`.

-On application start, we can simply call `Auth.configure` with our chosen `AuthProviderConfiguration` and that will suffice to begin using EZClientAuth.
+On application start, we can simply call `EZAuth.configure` with our chosen `AuthProviderConfiguration` and that will suffice to begin using EZClientAuth.

 This is the boot method for iOS applications: